Effective Date: 4 Oct 2020

 - Other important privacy information.

-Where we provide the Services under contract with an organization (for example your employer) that organization controls the personal information processed by the Services.
+Where we provide the Services under contract with an organisation that controls the personal information processed by the Services.
 For more information, please see Notice to End Users under section 8 below.

 We collect personal information about you when you provide it to us, when you use our Services, and when other sources provide it to us, as further described below.